William Bonin: 1968–1969: Life after the military

-First convictions

 On November 17, 1968, Bonin picked up 14-year-old Billy Jones in Arcadia, California, while driving his mother's car.
-Bonin offered to take him home, but Jones attempted to flee the vehicle in response to Bonin's repeated questions regarding homosexuality.
-Driving him to a nearby shopping center, Bonin handcuffed and raped him, knocking him unconscious in the process.
-He then dropped Jones off at a park.
-Returning home, Jones' mother promptly reported Bonin to police.
+In response to Bonin repeatedly asking him questions about homosexuality, Jones attempted to flee the vehicle, but failed.
+Bonin drove him to a shopping center, then handcuffed, beat, and raped him.
+He then left Jones at a park.
+Returning home, Jones told his mother what had happened, and she promptly reported Bonin to police.

 On November 26, Bonin picked up 17-year-old hitchhiker John Treadwell of Torrance.
 Bonin began asking him about "fags" and homosexuality before accelerating the vehicle and producing a handgun.
 Bonin parked in a secluded area.
-He then raped Treadwell and bludgeoned him with a tire iron.
-Bonin threatened that he had friends who would aid in avenging him if Treadwell told "The Man" of what had happened.
+He then raped Treadwell, and bludgeoned him with a tire iron.
+Bonin threatened to harm Treadwell if he notified authorities.

 On December 4, it was reported to the Torrance Police Department by 17-year-old Allen Pruitt that a man with medium-length dark hair and olive complexion had offered him a ride before deviating from the highway and handcuffing the boy, who was extensively sexually assaulted in the vehicle.

 On January 1, 1969, Bonin offered a ride to 12-year-old Lawrence Brettman in Hermosa Beach.
-Ignoring the boy's pleas to let him go, Bonin began threatening Brettman.
-He parked, and forced Brettman to perform oral sex on him, molesting and robbing him at gun point.
-He then threatened to kill Brettman if he ever reported the incident.
+Ignoring the boy's pleas to let him go, Bonin began threatening him.
+Bonin parked and forced Brettman to have sex with him, then robbed him at gun point.
+As he did with Treadwell, Bonin threatened to kill him if he notified authorities.